-- 1.1.
-The Fair Treatment Guidance is intended to help the GDNs, and their Representatives better understand the Standards of Conduct under Standard Special Condition (SSC) D21 and will: - a) outline the purpose and scope of the Standards of Conduct; and - b) identify the broad principles GDNs should follow to achieve the Standards of Conduct under SSC D21.
-The broad principles relate to how GDNs behave, provide information, carry out customer service processes and interact with consumers in vulnerable situations. - 1.2.
+- 1.10.
 This Guidance does not modify or replace the obligations under SSC D21 in the GDNs' Gas Transporter licence.
-Neither is it an exhaustive list of GDN obligations or of information and resources.
-GDNs should continue to refer to the conditions outlined in the most recent version of the Gas Transporter licence and in the event of conflict, the licence should prevail. - 1.3.
-GDNs must comply with SSC D21 and have regard to the Fair Treatment Guidance in their interactions with their customers. - 1.4.
-In this Guidance, references to GDNs should be read as including reference to their Representatives.1 - 1.5.
+It is not an exhaustive list of GDN obligations, information or resources.
+GDNs should continue to refer to SSC D21 and in the event of conflict, the licence will prevail. - 1.11.
+In this Guidance, references to GDNs should be read as including reference to their Representatives.6 - 1.12.
 In this Guidance, we use the terms 'Ofgem' and 'the Authority' as well as the terms 'we', 'us' and 'our' interchangeably.
 Ofgem is the Office of the Gas and Electricity Markets.
-The Authority is the Gas and Electricity Markets Authority and is the governing body of Ofgem, consisting of non-executive and executive members.
+The Authority is the Gas and Electricity Markets Authority and is the governing body of Ofgem, consisting of non-executive and executive members. - 1.13.
+Ofgem may update this Guidance from time to time by direction, in accordance with the licence condition.
+GDNs are responsible for keeping up to date with the latest version of this Guidance.

-1 Representative has the meaning given in SSC A3 (Definitions and Interpretation): in relation to the licensee, means any person directly or indirectly authorised to represent the licensee in its dealings with Domestic Customers.
+6 Representative has the meaning given in SSC A3 (Definitions and Interpretation).
+Licence conditions are subject to modification, please consult the Ofgem website for the most recent version.
+The definition at the time of publishing is: in relation to the licensee, means any person directly or indirectly authorised to represent the licensee in its dealings with Domestic Customers.